hyperledger/aries-rfcs/features/0446-rich-schema-cred-def/README.md

 Credential Definition's `content` field is a JSON-serialized string with the following fields:

 #### signatureType
-Type of the ZKP signature. `CL` (Camenisch-Lysyanskaya) is the only supported type now.
+Type of the signature.
+ZKP scheme `CL` (Camenisch-Lysyanskaya) is the only type currently supported in Indy.
+Other signature types, even those that do not support ZKPs, may still make use of the credential definition to link the issuer's public keys with the rich schema against which the verifiable credential was constructed.

 #### mapping
 An `id` of the corresponding Mapping